slsu0424/slsu0424.github.io/_pages/about.md

 <p>My background spans nearly two decades in the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
 I studied management science & information systems, and obtained my master's in clinical informatics management.</p>

-<p>I grew to love technology over the years, and my most memorable experiences have been creating magic.
-I've surprised myself and others with the power of computers and programming - and there's always something new to learn.</p>
+<p>I grew to love technology over the years, and my most memorable experiences have been creating solutions that delight and surprise.
+I've been amazed at the power of computers and programming - and only expect that this will continue to grow.</p>

-<p>I dream of a future where my passion for technology, health, and well-being can make the US healthcare system better.</p>
+<p>I believe the intersection of technology, health, and policy can make the system better for patients, payers, and providers.</p>

 <h4>Questions or bug reports?</h4>